 Many people that visit the city of Oxford want to also see its famous historical colleges.
 Luckily, you don’t need to be a student to see them.
 Most University Colleges open their doors to tourists and visitors.
-In this article, we will help you plan your visit by showing you the most popular and enchanting Oxford University Colleges, how and when you can visit them, and which ones are definitely worth your time.
+Some colleges are open daily, others close unexpectedly, and many of the most famous Oxford locations are still active academic spaces.
+In this guide, we explain what visitors should realistically expect, how to prepare, which places are easiest to visit, and how to make the most of your time exploring Oxford University.

 Who Can Visit Oxford University Colleges?